tommckeown0/uni/README.md

-Portfolio contains assignment tasks from Artificial Intelligence modeule.
+Portfolio contains assignment tasks from Artificial Intelligence module.

 The module assignment is contained in the Akinator directory:
  - Large dataset of footballers including many attributes e.g. age, team played for, salary, nationality etc.